psychoinformatics-de/knowledge-base/kbi/0009/index.rst

     $ datalad create location-A
     create(ok): /tmp/location-A (dataset)

 Let's put some files inside.
-In this toy example its only a single small file, but the principles behind this demonstration hold independent of number or size of files::
+In this toy example it is only a single small file, but the principles behind this demonstration hold independent of number or size of files::